-At the height of the pandemic in August 2020, Charlotte Grimshaw joined Ipswich Building Society as Head of Mortgages and has since made significant changes to the Society’s later life lending policies.
+At the height of the pandemic in August 2020, Charlotte Grimshaw joined Ipswich Building Society (now ‘Suffolk Building Society’) as Head of Mortgages and has since made significant changes to the Society’s later life lending policies.

 In this, the first of a series of blog posts on later life mortgages and borrowing, Charlotte discusses the challenges and rewards of lending to people over the age of 50.